MBCProject/mbc-markdown/yfaq/README.md

 ### ATT&CK is a mid-level adversary model.
 Does MBC model malware in a similar way? ###

 ATT&CK models the life cycle of a human adversary, which results in an ordering of tactics (not necessarily strict), starting with Initial Access and ending with Impact.
 Software (malware code) executes sequentially but from a timing, life cycle perspective, it executes simultaneously.
 Therefore, MBC objectives are presented alphabetically, and MBC doesn't provide a model in the same sense as ATT&CK: rather MBC captures an unordered collection of objectives and behaviors applicable to a malware sample.

-### Some MBC behaviors seem to be characteristics of code, not actual behaviors (e.g., [Executable Code Optimization](../anti-static-analysis/executable-code-optimization.md)).
-Why are they captured and why are they called behaviors? ###

-MBC captures traits of malware that are evident through code analysis to support malware analysis use cases.
-For example, capturing a characteristic such as Executable Code Optimization supports use cases such as attribution and detection by indicating that optimization has been used to make the code harder to analyze.
-Such "characteristics" are captured as "behaviors" to simplify MBC's structure; however, their descriptions identify them as "characteristics."

-Characteristics are evident by looking at the code and may not relate to specific code snippets.
-For example, a high-level look at a malware instance can reveal it is encrypted ([Obfuscated Files or Information](../defense-evasion/obfuscated-files-or-information.md) ).

-Observables that do not reflect on the malware's *code* are not captured in MBC; for example, strings and data in the code are not captured in MBC.

-### Do malware behaviors and adversary behaviors overlap? ###

-Malware behaviors and adversary behaviors can overlap because adversaries sometimes use malware to achieve their goals.
-However, MBC only captures behaviors associated with malware *code*.
-In other words, MBC behaviors are identified through analysis of a malware sample's binary code or by observing the malware on a network (or in a disassembler), whereas adversary behaviors may be derived from a variety of indicators on a system or network.

-### Why don't MBC behavior names always match ATT&CK technique names? ###

-MBC maintains a malware, code-oriented perspective, so MBC behavior names will not always match related ATT&CK names (although they usually do).

-### Are different MBC behaviors linked (related) to the same ATT&CK technique? ###

-Yes.
-Sometimes an ATT&CK technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC behaviors may link to the same ATT&CK technique.

-For example, MBC defines separate behaviors for detecting sandboxes ([Sandbox Detection](../anti-behavioral-analysis/sandbox-detection.md)) and virtual machines ([Virtual Machine Detection](../anti-behavioral-analysis/virtual-machine-detection.md)).
-When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC behaviors were not combined.
-Rather, both were updated to show a relationship to the new ATT&CK technique.

-## <a name="corpus"></a>Malware Corpus ##

-### Are all behaviors for a malware sample captured in a corpus example? ###

-A behavior is listed for a corpus example only if an associated analysis report contains a narrative for the behavior or if the behavior is identified by an automated tool.
-For automated tools, the description is taken from the rule name (e.g., "initialize Winsock library" --> "Shamoon initializes a Winsock library").

-While under development, a corpus example may contain a limited number of behaviors (e.g., behaviors of particular interest may be added first).

-### Are all known IoCs captured in a corpus example? ###

-Corpus examples include some but not all indicators of compromise (IoCs) due to space considerations.

 ## References